 Ticket to Work is excited to announce that we are writing to you from our new home at the Brotherhood of St Laurence (BSL).
 BSL works alongside people experiencing disadvantage to address the fundamental causes of poverty in Australia.

 Michelle the National Manager for Ticket To Work talks to the Centre for Disability Employment Research and Practice (CDERP) about Ticket to Work.
 Michelle discusses the program, enablers, outcomes and the path forward.

-Work is a fundamental part of adult life and NDS's 'Ticket To Work' inititative, works to provide employment opportunities for young people with disability.
+Work is a fundamental part of adult life and the 'Ticket To Work' initiative, works to provide employment opportunities for young people with disability.
 Ticket To Work has helped over 1400 high school students transition into paid work.

 Check out Jack's "can-do" attitude and the work he's doing at a Melbourne nursery.